Zilliqa/dev-portal/zq2/docs/staking/delegatedstaking.md

 ---
-id: staking/nonliquidstaking
+id: staking/delegatedstaking
-title: Non-Liquid Staking
+title: Delegated Staking
 ---

 ## Overview

-This guide focuses on the **Non-Liquid Staking** variant.
 The following steps outline the creation of a staking pool for an already deposited validator node.

 ---